IDMNYU/DM6053-Ideation-and-Prototyping-SP17-Duff/schedule.md

 <ul>
 <li>Rohde, Mike. “<a href="http://www.alistapart.com/articles/sketching-the-visual-thinking-power-tool/">Sketching: the Visual Thinking Power Tool.</a>” A List Apart.
 January 25, 2011. </li>
 <li>Brown, Sunni. “<a href="http://www.alistapart.com/articles/the-miseducation-of-the-doodle/" target="_blank">The Miseducation of the Doodle.</a>” A List Apart.
 January 25, 2011. </li>
   <li>After reading both articles...
-Between the two articles, Sketching: the Visual Thinking Power Tool and The Miseducation of the Doodle, write on your process website a reading response to the article that resonated with you the most.
+Between the two articles, write a reading response on your process website about the article that resonated with you the most.
 Do not write a summary.
 In other words, do not regurgitate the article.
 Discuss any epiphanies or insights that occurred while reading, how it reflects your own creative process (or does not and why) or how it will inform or change your own process (or will not and why).</li>
   </ul>
   </ul>
 </td>